dmorton63/QARMA/README.md

 ## Mouse found, Mouse registers, Mouse should be working - need to tie it in to the messaging system.

-## Network layer developped, tested with a few commands
+## Network layer developed, tested with a few commands

 ## ADD a Terminal mode back in so that we can Execute system commands natively.